 Nikki Glover is Administrative Coordinator of the John J. Lynch, MD Center for Ethics.
 She is responsible for the management and administrative flow of the Center in support of all related projects and programming while incorporating the organization’s mission and values.

-Benjamin Krohmal, JD is a Clinical Ethicist and head of Ethics Law and Policy at the John J. Lynch, MD Center for Ethics.
+Benjamin Krohmal, JD, HEC-C is Acting Director of the John J. Lynch, MD Center for Ethics and is responsible for the daily operations and management of the Center.
 Krohmal conducts scholarly research in bioethics and serves as a clinical ethics consultant and chair of the hospital’s Ethics Policy Subcommittee.
+He is an Assistant Professor of Emergency Medicine at Georgetown University School of Medicine.
 Before joining MedStar, Krohmal spent nearly a decade as a senior attorney at a multinational firm, where he specialized in anti-corruption compliance and enforcement and settled the largest international corruption case in the healthcare industry.
-His scholarship addresses topics including physician aid in dying, surrogate decision-making, “dual use” research, international research ethics, and just access to healthcare.
+His scholarship addresses topics including COVID-19, physician aid in dying, surrogate decision-making, “dual use” research, international research ethics, and just access to healthcare.
 Krohmal completed a fellowship in the Bioethics Department at the National Institutes of Health, graduated from Boston College Law School (Cum Laude and Order of the Coif) and received a BA in biology and philosophy from the University of Virginia (Highest Honors and Phi Beta Kappa).
 Krohmal is barred in Washington, DC and in New York.

 John “Jack” Lynch, MD (1928-2016) founded the Center for Ethics, which developed from the work of the hospital’s ethics committee, also first convened by Dr. Lynch in 1982.
 Dr. Lynch was Associate Director of the Washington Cancer Institute and held the positions of Medical Director for the Center for Ethics, Ethics Committee Chair, and Medical Editor to the Journal of Hospital Ethics throughout his over 50 years at MedStar Washington Hospital Center.
 Dr. Lynch was a pioneer in clinical bioethics, served on countless committees, and published dozens of articles on medical oncology and physician ethics.
 Dr. Lynch argued for the common sense view that an ethical regard for patients, families, and one’s fellow clinical providers was a natural extension of virtuous medical practice.
 In furthering this philosophy, the Moral Courage Awards were established in his name in 2010.
 The John J. Lynch, MD Moral Courage Awards is a yearly hospital program designed to recognize associates and staff at MedStar Washington Hospital Center who have exhibited the virtue of courage while confronted with ethically challenging clinical circumstances.
 The Center for Ethics was named after Dr. Lynch on December 9th, 2016.